Skip to main content

 Summary

-Label Tags offer a flexible and scalable way to manage label visibility across multiple locations.
-By tagging both locations and label categories, you ensure users only see content relevant to their workflows—reducing confusion, speeding up tasks, and improving the overall labeling experience.
+Label Tags offer a flexible and scalable way to manage label visibility across multiple locations, ensuring users only see content relevant to their workflows.

 Did this answer your question?